cgeils25/ML-Draw/README.md

 - Number of epochs: 10
 - Batch Size: 128

-It achieved a final cross-entropy of on its test set of 0.000357.
+It achieved a final cross-entropy on its test set of 0.000357.

 ## Limitations